Quraish (video game)

-Quraish: The game (قريش) is a 2005 real-time strategy 3D computer video game produced by Syrian video game production, Afkar Media.
-It is the second Arabic language-based game and a third person strategy game based on the early battles of Islam, primarily focusing on the Rashidun Caliphate's successful campaigns against the Eastern Roman Empire and the Sassanid dynasty of Persia.
+Quraish (قريش) is a 2005 real-time strategy 3D computer video game produced by Syrian video game production, Afkar Media.
+It is the second Arabic language-based game and a third person strategy game based on the early battles of Islam, primarily focusing on Pre-Islamic tribal wars and Apostasy wars and the Rashidun Caliphate's successful campaigns against the Eastern Roman Empire and the Sassanid dynasty of Persia.